oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### azure_instance_msi

 Your Azure Managed Service Identity ID.
 When storage key authentication is not used, the plugin uses OAuth2 to authenticate as given MSI.
 This authentication method only works on Azure VM.
 If the VM has only one MSI assigned, this parameter becomes optional and the only MSI will be used.
 Otherwise this parameter is required.

+### azure_client_id

+Your Azure Managed Service Identity client ID. this is required in combination of azure_instance_msi.

 ### azure_oauth_tenant_id (Preview)